nigow/TradingSystem/phase1/README.md

 7. Return to main menu
 ```

 From there, follow the prompts to create your new item.
+The item will not be visible until an admin authorizes the item.
 Note that the inclusion of commas are not allowed in the name or description of the item.

 ### Removing an item from your inventory